 BIOL 320.
 Human Anatomy and Physiology I. (4) The study of human organ system structure and function.
 Representative diseases/disorders are selected for each unit with pathophysiological processes stressed.
 Topics covered are cytology and histology, plus the integumentary, skeletal, muscular, nervous, and sensory systems.
 Three class hours and two laboratory hours per week.
 Prerequisite: one semester of biology or chemistry.
 Offered every fall.

 BIOL 321.
 Human Anatomy and Physiology II.
 (4) The study of human organ system structure and function.
 Representative diseases/disorders are selected for each unit with pathophysiological processes stressed.
 The systems covered are endocrine, immune, cardiovascular, respiratory, urinary, digestive, and reproductive.
 Three class hours and two laboratory hours per week.
-Prerequisite: Biology 320.
+Prerequisite: BIOL 320.
 Offered every spring.

 BIOL 333.
 Biochemistry.
 (4) The basic concepts which give rise to the vast diversity of biochemical processes in living organisms.
 Topics include anabolism and catabolism of carbohydrates, fats, proteins and nucleic acids, generation of energy, and selected topics from physiological and developmental biochemistry.
 Three class hours and three laboratory hours per week.
-May be taken for biology or chemistry credit (see Chemistry 333).
-Prerequisites: two semesters of biology and one semester of organic chemistry (Chemistry 331).
+May be taken for biology or chemistry credit (see CHEM 333).
+Prerequisites: two semesters of biology and one semester of organic chemistry (CHEM 331).
 A second semester of organic chemistry is strongly recommended.
 Offered every other spring.

 BIOL 347.
 Independent Study.
 (2-4) A project to be conducted with faculty supervision.
 Prerequisite: permission of individual instructor.
 Offered on demand.